 A data management system for labs

-Sparrow gives labs the ability to organize analytical data and track project- and sample-level metadata.
+Sparrow allows labs to organize analytical data and track project- and sample-level metadata.
 Its (under construction) metadata management interface streamlines tasks such as controlling embargo, identifying and linking geologic and publication metadata, and generating aggregate summaries.

 A data infrastructure component

 Sparrow straightforwardly implements FAIR (findable, accessible, interoperable, reusable) data-management principles atop current data archives and lab analytical processes.
 It provides a standard API access layer for geochemical data produced by individual geochronology laboratories, which allows data to be extracted by end users and centralized archives.